Earth-Hominid/Business-Communication-Platform-Full-Stack/README.md

 ## Description

-This full-stack application is demo of an application that was built to allow small businesses to create educational material, reports and to share sensitive information among the mangement team.
+This full-stack NextJS application is a demo of an application that was built to allow small businesses to create educational material, reports and to share sensitive information among the mangement team.

-The application was built with authentication in order to  provide several authorization layers for users.
+Strapi, an open-source headless Content Management System, was chosen for the back end.
+Image files are hosted on Cloudinary.

+The administration panel, users and user content is handled within the Strapi back-end.
+Authenticated users can also post content and upload data and files on the front-end.
+The application contains authentication, pagination and search functionality.

 ## Authentication